aksel-blaise/gahaganmorph2/analysis/gahagan14c.md

 Three AMS dates (UGA12296, ISGS A0465, and ISGS A0466) were reported from Burial Pit 2 at the Gahagan Mound site.
-More information about these dates can be found in the text, and in those works cited in the text of the article.
+More information about these dates can be found in the text, and those works cited within the text of the manuscript.

 ``` r
 gahagan<-data.frame(bp=c(1000,950,910),